noti-rs/notibook/src/Layout/CustomLayout.md

 # Custom Layout

 The `Noti` application allows users to **customize the layout of notification banners**, giving you complete control over how your notifications are displayed.
-Whether you want to move an image to the right, swap the title and body, or pin the title to the top, `Noti` makes it possible through custom layout files.
+Whether you want to move an image to the right, swap the summary and body, or pin the summary to the top, `Noti` makes it possible through custom layout files.

 To customize a layout, you define it in a `.noti` file and reference it in your main configuration file.